openxla/stablehlo/docs/spec.md

 ### Semantics

-Performs element-wise bitwise OR of two tensors `lhs` and `rhs` of integer types and produces a `result` tensor.
-For boolean tensors, it computes the logical operation.
+Performs element-wise OR of two tensors `lhs` and `rhs` and produces a `result` tensor.
+Depending on the element type, does the following:

+  * For booleans: logical OR.
+  * For integers: bitwise OR.

 ### Inputs